LXP vs LMS: What are the Differences and Which Should You Choose

 EdTech Digitalisation Expert

 The global e-Learning market is growing at full steam.
 In 2021, its value was estimated at a whopping 215 billion US dollars, and it’s expected to hit the 645 billion mark by 2030.
-No wonder more and more businesses and educational organizations leverage e-Learning software and make their learning content accessible online.
+No wonder more and more businesses and educational organizations leverage e-Learning software and make their educational content accessible online.

 If you also need to deliver educational materials to users, you can do this with a learning management system (LMS) or a learning experience platform (LXP).
 The question is, which one offers better learning experiences?